SwimMac/swimmaccarolina.org/src/pages/lap-swim.md

 <div class="card p-6 my-4" markdown="1">

 <h5>
-<p>SwimMAC Carolina offers public lap swim hours at our Charlotte Latin facility during the school year (Labor Day through Memorial Day).</p>
+<p>SwimMAC Carolina offers public lap swim hours at our Charlotte Latin facility during the school year (September through May).</p>

 <p>Open swim hours are available Monday-Friday, from 7:00am until 12:00pm*.
 ALL swimmers are required to see the lifeguard on duty and sign in prior to swimming.</p>